Boleto Turístico Cusco: What is it and what can you do with it?

 Read more

 As a responsible volunteer looking for opportunities in Peru, it is important to know some of the country’s history.
-So, when you look up information about Peruvian history on the internet, a lot of time you see the word Tahuantinsuyo or Tawantinsuyo, a term you might have never heard.
+So, when you look up information about Peruvian history on the internet, you might have seen the word Tahuantinsuyo or Tawantinsuyo.
+Likely a term you might have never heard before.
 What exactly is Tahuantinsuyo?
 How did it start?
 How big was it?

-The first thing you need to know is that when saying Tahuantinsuyo, we are talking about the Inca Empire.
+The first thing you need to know is that Tahuantinsuyo is another term for the Inca Empire.
 If you want to know more about this vast empire, keep reading!

 Read more